 Four years in the planning, we were going to spend 6 weeks driving through France, Germany, Switzerland, Italy, and mainland Greece to Rhodes in our motorhome.
 We would take six ferries and cross the Swiss Alps.
 The planning had been meticulous, the van was as ready as it would ever be, and the route was safely installed in the sat nav.
 What could possibly go wrong?

 For a full written account of our travels and preparations, please scroll down to the bottom of the page.

-(Please click on a thumbnail to enlarge the image, and go to the bottom of the page for the search and translate options)
+(Please click on a thumbnail to enlarge the image)

 Living the Dream

 The day began just like any other.
 Got up, did some housework, sorted the animals, and the usual stuff.
 It wasn’t until we dropped Truffle, the Faithful Border Terrier off at a friend’s that our adventure began to get real.

 Four years in the planning, we were going to spend 6 weeks driving through France, Germany, Switzerland, Italy, and mainland Greece to Rhodes in our motorhome.
 We would take six ferries and cross the Swiss Alps.
 The planning had been meticulous, the van was as ready as it would ever be, and the route was safely installed in the sat nav.
 What could possibly go wrong?